glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 Then, for each solar farm in the input, the algorithm creates a corresponding solar farm in the output.
 The 'farmId' value will match, the 'assetId' will be set to "usdg" for all farms, the 'regionId' will be set to "cgp".
-The 'netWeeklyCarbonCredits' values will match after a type conversion, the 'protocolDepositValue' and 'assetsRequired' values will both be initialized to 0, and the 'rewardSplits' will match.
+The 'netWeeklyImpactAssets' values will match after a type conversion, the 'protocolDepositValue' and 'assetsRequired' values will both be initialized to 0, and the 'rewardSplits' will match.

 The 'firstWeek' value will be initialized to 96, and the 'weeksAlive' value will be initialized to `1+floor(float(208-96+firstRewardWeek)/2.08)`.

-The type conversion for netWeeklyCarbonCredits is a conversion from a floating point value to a BigInt that has been scaled up by 1e18 times.
+The type conversion for netWeeklyImpactAssets is a conversion from a floating point value to a BigInt that has been scaled up by 1e18 times.
 For example, a value of '0.12' in history file will become a value of '120000000000000000' in the output file, rounding to the nearest value if necessary.